Helpful Resources for Connection and Wellness Amidst Uncharted Times

 - Christine Carter, Ph.D., Greater Good Magazine: Click here for three ways to cope if your kid's school closes: 1.
 Create some structure around work and school at home now.
 2. Connect with your clan.
 3. Embrace not being so busy.

-- Grown & Flown: Marybeth Bock shares what parents can do for teens in Parenting In the Age of Coronavirus, What Can Parents Do? and Laura Zapanta's shares some thoughts for the new reality of online, at-home learning in A Message for Parents of College Students Working From Home (Including Myself), From a Faculty Member
+- Grown & Flown: Marybeth Bock shares what parents can do for teens in Parenting In the Age of Coronavirus, What Can Parents Do? and Laura Zapanta's shares some thoughts for the new reality of online, at-home learning in A Message for Parents of College Students Working From Home (Including Myself), From a Faculty Member.

 - Action for Healthy Kids: Check out three categories of Healthy Activities to Do at Home: 1) Movement & Play, 2) Healthy Eating & Nutrition, 3) Mindfulness & Emotional Health.
 When kids are out of school for any reason, whether it’s the weekend, a holiday break, or a school closure, parents and caregivers can use these activities and resources to keep their kids moving, learning, and eating healthily.
 NEW - Find more on their new webpage for resources on COVID-19 and staying physically and emotionally healthy at home.

 - HuffPost Personal: In Parents: It’s OK If You’re Barely Getting By Right Now, guest writer Kim Simon shares a 7-point "Permission Slip for Petrified, Paranoid Parents During This Pandemic" that includes "Teach your children how to listen to their own needs," "Cut yourself some slack.
 A lot of slack," "Make room for big feelings," and "Social media is not a measure of success."

-- TODAY Parents: While some might feel helpless during the coronavirus pandemic, Meghan Holohan shares many ways to take control and make a huge difference in 7 things you can to do help people affected by the coronavirus pandemic
+- TODAY Parents: While some might feel helpless during the coronavirus pandemic, Meghan Holohan shares many ways to take control and make a huge difference in 7 things you can to do help people affected by the coronavirus pandemic.

-- Dr. Becky At Home - Dr. Rebecca Kennedy shares 8 things to keep in mind as we all try to manage life and parenting in this high-stress time period in Managing Coronavirus Anxiety - Ours and Our Kids'
+- Dr. Becky At Home - Dr. Rebecca Kennedy shares 8 things to keep in mind as we all try to manage life and parenting in this high-stress time period in Managing Coronavirus Anxiety - Ours and Our Kids'.

 While group volunteer activities are not possible, we encourage each of you to touch base with your neighbors and practice kindness on a personal level as much as possible.
 Here are a few opportunities to help you do that: